sjmog/ralyxa/README.md

 The main areas of focus are:

-- Account linking :construction:
 - Audio directives :construction:
 - Reprompts :construction:
-- Generators?
+- Generators of built-in Intents e.g. `SessionEndedRequest`

 ## License